Faker (gamer)

 Lee Sang-hyeok (이상혁; born May 7, 1996), better known as Faker, is a South Korean professional League of Legends player.
-Debuting in 2013, he has played as the mid-laner for T1 (formerly SK Telecom T1) for his entire career.
+Debuting in 2013, he has played as the mid-laner (Note: A League of Legends player who occupies the middle area of the map, typically playing alone during the early part of the game.
+The position gives a player relatively quick access to other lanes and objectives, making the role highly impactful in professional play.) for T1 (formerly SK Telecom T1) for his entire career.
 He has won a record 10 League of Legends Champions Korea (LCK) titles, two Mid-Season Invitational (MSI) titles, and a record six World Championship titles.
-Faker is widely regarded as the greatest League of Legends player in history and has drawn comparison analogizing him to basketball player Michael Jordan for his esports success.
+Faker is widely regarded as the greatest League of Legends player in history, (Note: Attributed to multiple references:) and has been compared to basketball player Michael Jordan for his esports success.
+(Note: Attributed to multiple references:)

-Originally from Gangseo District, Seoul, Faker established an early reputation as a dominant solo queue (Note: A League of Legends game mode consisting of a single match where each team is made up of five randomly selected players of similar skill.) player before being signed by SKT in 2013 at the age of 17.
+Originally from Gangseo District, Seoul, Faker established an early reputation as a dominant solo queue (Note: Solo queue is a single match where five similarly skilled players are randomly assigned to each team.
+Players may queue alone, or with one friend in lower ranks.) player before being signed by SKT (Note: Previous name for T1 when SK Telecom was their title sponsor.) in 2013 at the age of 17.
 In his debut year he won an LCK title and the World Championship.
-From 2014 to 2017, he won five further LCK titles, two MSI titles in 2016 and 2017, and two additional World Championships in 2015 and 2016, becoming the first team to win the championship more than once and to win back-to-back titles.
-During this time, he also emerged victorious in the All-Star Paris 2014 and the IEM World Championship in 2016.
-Between 2018 and 2022, Faker won four more LCK titles, but struggled to win international tournaments.
-He went on to win the 2023, 2024 and the 2025 World Championships, helping T1 achieve the first ever three-peat with a core team of mostly younger players.
-He also represented the South Korean national team at the 2018 Asian Games, earning a silver medal, and the 2022 Asian Games, earning a gold.
+From 2014 to 2017, he won five further LCK titles, two MSI titles, and two additional World Championship titles.
+From 2018 to 2022, he won four more LCK titles but did not win another major international championship.
+He won the 2023, 2024 and 2025 World Championships, making him the first player to win three consecutive Worlds (Note: Shorthand for League of Legends World Championship.) titles.
+He represented the South Korean national team at the 2018 and 2022 Asian Games, earning a silver and gold medal respectively.